 10 Volunteer Recruitment Strategies

 This is the third in a series of three posts on creating a volunteer recruiting strategy to show your organization is committed to attracting, recruiting, and keeping volunteers.
-The first post covered six reasons why it’s crucial to have a recruiting strategy, and the second post eight components to include in a volunteer recruiting strategy.
+The first post covered six reasons volunteer recruitment is crucial, and the second post eight volunteer recruiting components to include.
 Below are ten tactics to find and recruit new volunteers.

 According to Teamstage, 75% of Americans think volunteering is important, with Baby Boomers leading the generations in the amount of time given.
 In addition, Donorbox estimates that roughly 100 million people volunteer each year.
 That’s why it’s so important to have several strategies to deploy to recruit people who want to dedicate their time and talents.